tomato996/ICIA_NeuroABench/README.md

 ## 📚 Dataset

 The benchmark text data used in this project is provided in the xxx.json file.
 We also provide the processed video annotation files.
-If you need the original video resources, please obtain permission from Atlas[this link](https://www.neurosurgicalatlas.com/) and download the original videos.
+If you need the original video resources, please obtain permission from [Atlas](https://www.neurosurgicalatlas.com/) and download the original videos.